Sonasil/Sonasil/README.md

 <h4>Hello, I am Asil Turkmen.
 I am studying Software Engineering in Cyprus, thanks to my passion for computers since I was little, I am well-equipped in computers.
 I have knowledge in Hardware, Computer repair, Network systems, Entry level html,css,python,php cyber security.
 I want to become a full stack developer by mastering myself in Java and C.</h4>

-- 💻Computer sience is a passion for me since I was little

 - 👨‍💻 I'm studying Software Engineering at Eastern Mediterranean University.